maahinmm/Care-Comrade/README.md

 - Implementing an AI chatbot to assist users during emergencies
 - Video tutorials for certain situations
 - A detailed website about our mission

+Created by AKRETI SHARMA, MAAHIN MIRZA, and ANANYA LAL